rodhfr/intelcpu-amdgpu-passthrough/README.md

 #### Download Windows ISO
 https://www.microsoft.com/pt-br/software-download/windows10ISO

-#### Download the Virtio Windows Drivers (You can also download and install these drivers already inside the virtual machine)
+#### Download the Virtio Windows Drivers
 https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso

 ## First, enable IOMMU on your bootloader
 Chances are your distro will use another booloader like grub, so search your parameters and be sure to do the next steps corretly for each boot loader.
 [Gentoo Wiki writes about grub bootloader config file ](https://wiki.gentoo.org/wiki/GPU_passthrough_with_libvirt_qemu_kvm)

-There is two ways of editing the bootloader the recommended way is to update via `sudo kernelstub -a "intel_iommu=on iommu=pt video=efifb:off"` more about `kernelstub --help` but i will teach the messy way also
+There is two ways of editing the bootloader the recommended way is to update via `sudo kernelstub -a "intel_iommu=on iommu=pt video=efifb:off"` more about `kernelstub --help` but i will teach the messy way additionally
 1) Pop-OS 22.04 use systemd-boot so the config file will be into /boot/efi/loader/entries folder
 2) Login into root user `sudo su -`
 3) `cd` into /boot/efi/loader/entries and `ls` to see the config file.